Monereum/Monereum/README.md

 * Zero Knowledge on Quorum
    * [ZSL](https://github.com/jpmorganchase/quorum/wiki/ZSL) wiki page and [documentation](https://github.com/jpmorganchase/zsl-q/blob/master/README.md)
    * [Anonymous Zether](https://github.com/jpmorganchase/anonymous-zether) implementation
-* [monereum-cloud](https://github.com/Monereum/Monereum/tree/master/monereum-cloud): Tools to help deploy Quorum network in a cloud provider of choice
+* [monereum-cloud](https://github.com/Monereum/Monereum/tree/master/monereum-cloud): Tools to help deploy Monereum network in a cloud provider of choice
 * [Cakeshop](https://github.com/jpmorganchase/cakeshop): An integrated development environment and SDK for Quorum

 ## Third Party Tools/Libraries

 The following Quorum-related libraries/applications have been created by Third Parties and as such are not specifically endorsed by J.P.
 Morgan.
 A big thanks to the developers for improving the tooling around Quorum!

-* [Monereum Blockchain Explorer](https://github.com/blk-io/epirus-free) - a Blockchain Explorer for Quorum which supports viewing private transactions
+* [Monereum Blockchain Explorer](https://github.com/blk-io/epirus-free) - a Blockchain Explorer for Monereum which supports viewing private transactions
 * [Monereum-Genesis](https://github.com/davebryson/quorum-genesis) - A simple CL utility for Quorum to help populate the genesis file with voters and makers
 * [Monereum Maker](https://github.com/synechron-finlabs/quorum-maker/) - a utility to create Quorum nodes
 * [MonereumNetworkManager](https://github.com/ConsenSys/QuorumNetworkManager) - makes creating & managing Quorum networks easy